-This proposal addresses provisions within Core Strategy Policy CS8 in that it 4.41 seeks to enhance existing facilities and amenities that contribute towards the quality of life of residents.
+- 4.49 This proposal addresses provisions within Core Strategy Policy CS8 in that it seeks to enhance existing facilities and amenities that contribute towards the quality of life of residents.
 It seeks to do this positively without having an adverse effect on the environment.
 Market Drayton Town Council needs to address the increased demands upon recreational, sporting and cultural activities placed upon it by the demands from housing growth.
 The Place Plan for Market Drayton identifies the need for facilities for young people.
 This proposal concerns land already either within its ownership or to be transferred to it by Shropshire Council.
 Proposals have already been put in hand to upgrade the current skate park area and such areas are also capable of being used by BMX riders.
 It offers the opportunity for further improvements to enable the area to be utilised more intensively for a range of recreational, sporting and cultural activity.
 These might include other children's play and recreational activities, enhanced picnic facilities, and enabling infrastructure to support its utility as a venue for events such as those that might support local festival.
-Although other areas may also be brought forward in the future, this proposal is considered one that can be implemented readily within the plan period; is in an area close to the town centre that might serve a wide need; and being some distance from dwellings would, through appropriate design and conditions, be capable of accommodating more intensive uses without seriously affecting residential amenity.

-4.42 There would however need to be measures to ensure amenity is not adversely affected to a material or significant degree.
+Although other areas may also be brought forward in the future, this proposal is considered one that can be implemented readily within the plan period; is in an area close to the town centre that might serve a wide need; and being some distance from dwellings would, through appropriate design and conditions, be capable of accommodating more intensive uses without seriously affecting residential amenity. - 4.50 There would however need to be measures to ensure amenity is not adversely affected to a material or significant degree.
 These would need to address noise, from equipment, users and music; any lighting that might be required; and operating hours.
 Increased public activity resulting from multi use may counter the propensity for anti-social behaviour within the area.
 Parts of the site are shown to be within flood risk zones 2 and 3 and building, engineering and other works should be avoided within these in accordance with national guidance.
 Given the area's use by the public, and especially young people, the issue of safety should be addressed including the preparation of a Flood Evacuation Management Plan with details of proposed awareness training and procedure for evacuation of persons and property (including vehicles), training of staff; and method and procedures for timed evacuation.
 The area currently accommodates features that contribute towards the town's green infrastructure and ecological network.
-They include substantial and specimen trees and a wildlife area.
-These should be retained, in particular the wildlife area as Local Green Space.
+This part includes substantial and specimen trees and a wildlife area which, together with its significant amenity value to the whole community referred to in the previous paragraph, represent an area of special significance such that it should be designated Local Green Space.
 Should any trees need to be removed, compensatory planting should take place elsewhere.